-If health care workers are required by the Chief Public Health Office to self-isolate, and are asymptomatic, can we use sick time?
+If health care workers are required by the Chief Public Health Office to self-isolate and are asymptomatic, can we use sick time?

-Should health care workers who are asymptomatic (not experiencing symptoms) be required to self-isolate, they will be placed on paid administrative leave, this includes casuals who had shifts that were pre-booked.
+Should health care workers who are asymptomatic (not experiencing symptoms) be required to self-isolate, they will be placed on paid administrative leave.
+This includes casuals who had shifts that were pre-booked.

-Should a health care worker develop any symptoms of COVID-19, such as fatigue, aches, fever, cough and difficulty breathing, they should visit a no-appointment required drop-in testing site or call 1-855-354-4358 for screening to determine whether a test is appropriate.
+Should a health care worker develop any symptoms of COVID-19, such as fatigue, aches, fever, cough and difficulty breathing, they should visit a drop-in COVID-19 testing site or call 1-855-354-4358 for screening to determine whether a test is appropriate.
 Once symptomatic, paid administrative leave ends and standard sick leave begins as outlined in the respective collective agreement.

-If a health care worker tests positive for COVID-19, they will be required to continue to self-isolate and follow medical advice.
-This may extend past the 14 day self-isolation period.
+If a health care worker tests positive for COVID-19, they will be required to continue to self- isolate and follow medical advice.
+This may extend past the 14-day self-isolation period.

 Do I need to provide a sick note to my employer if I am sick during this pandemic?

-If you have symptoms consistent with COVID-19 and you are awaiting testing, a sick note is not required at this time.
+If you have symptoms consistent with COVID-19 and you are awaiting test results, a sick note is not required at this time.
 However, if you are absent due to illness not related to COVID-19, employees are still required to provide medical information consistent with their respective collective agreements which would include nature of illness and how this illness prevents the employee from carrying out the primary duties and functions of their position.

 I am pregnant or immunocompromised and am concerned about my safety in the workplace.
 What should I do?